SwiftOnSecurity/sysmon-config/README.md

-# sysmon-config | A Sysmon configuration file for everybody #
+# sysmon-config | A Sysmon configuration file for everybody to fork #

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.